 A few days ago we were asked to consult a social enterprise.
 We wanted to share this story as it is exemplary for most start-ups.
 We left out names and specific details.

 The founder explained that his idea was to get people with a certain disorder, to work on projects that could benefit from traits often associated with this disorder.
 He had written a business plan, ran a small test project, and had spoken to a couple of investors to raise capital.
-Unfortunately, without success.
+Unfortunately, with limited success.

 He got caught up in the age-old chicken and the egg causality dilemma: investors need to assess whether the venture is viable, feasible, and scalable, however, to prove the concept, funding is required.

 The founder replied that if he were to get one or more projects, he could get some people to work on the job, which would provide them with a greater sense of meaning.

 He was being way too modest and seemed to lack the confidence and vision to make the future happen, whatever that future that may be.

 Investors want to see a strong leader, preferably with a diverse team, that has a clear and realistic vision as well as a decisive plan to execute that vision.
 You need to be ambitious but not irrational.
 You have to be confident but not cocky.
 Consider the 9P’s: Plan, Product, Positioning, Projection, Process, People, Purpose, Profit, and Planet.
 Be the man with the plan!